IN for 2026: Cybersecurity | OUT: USB Storage Devices

 - What should I do if a patient brings their medical records on a USB device?

-- The HIT team is working with clinical leaders in both inpatient and ambulatory care settings to finalize workarounds for these cases and recommendations will be shared before the first go live in March.
+- The HIT team is working with clinical leaders in both inpatient and ambulatory care settings to finalize workarounds for these cases and recommendations will be shared before prior to implementation in affected areas.

 - What is the process to apply for an exception to this policy?